-This happened to Zappos, a large online shoe and apparel store owned by Amazon.
+Have you heard about Zappos?
+They are a large online shoe and apparel store owned by Amazon.
 Cybercriminals broke into Zappos’ internal network and stole personal information from 24 million customers, including names, addresses and the last four digits of credit card numbers.
 Zappos attempted damage control by informing their customers about the incident and advising them to change their passwords, but much of the damage was already done.
-If this can happen to a business like Zappos, it could happen to any business.
+If a cyber attack can happen to a business like Zappos, it could happen to any business.

 As an online retail business, your success is dependent on the health and security of your biggest tool—your network.
-In order to protect your network and keep your online business profitable, it is critical that you understand the risks you face.
+In order to protect your network from a cyber attack and keep your online business profitable, it is critical that you understand the risks you face.

 Hackers and Hacktivists